medusa-ui/documentation/docs/internals/medusa-flow.md

 As an action happens, we want to trigger a controller method server-side.
 Each action triggered through a Medusa tag, will be triggering a Javascript function which builds up an event and sends it through the RSocket channel.

 The socket is set up with [SocketHandler](/docs/internals/components.md#socket-handler).

+Initial connection is handled via '/socket' as defined by the default spring.rsocket.server.mapping-path.

-The socket is expected to be opened on 'event-emitter/{hash}/{sessionId}'.
+The socket's channel is then opened on 'event-emitter/{hash}/{sessionId}'.

 The hash is the key for the route, so it allows a quick lookup of what route is accessed.
-The sessionId is a time-sensitive generated ID that corresponds with a [session](/docs/internals/components.md#session) object.
+The sessionId is a generated ID that corresponds with a [session](/docs/internals/components.md#session) object.

 The SocketHandler works as a controller, connecting the flow of the action.
 Once the route and session are retrieved, we pass along the action to the [Action Handler](/docs/internals/components.md#action-handler) component.